shivamkejriwal/PersonalityProfile/README.md

 =================

-My current implementation of the AI is extremely naive and still needs more data.
+My current implementation is extremely naive and still needs more data.
 However, currently it says that a person who likes "Smallville,” "Programming,” "Hotel Transylvania" and "Dancing" is expected to be:-

 Openness to experience:
 56 % [inventive, curious]